yuinaiseki/shiori/README.md

 Shiori is a React Native app that makes book discovery easy and visual!
 It tags each book with aesthetic color profiles and lets users filter, explore, and save book covers based on aesthetic, color, and genre :)

-*WIP - currently, the color filters don't work well, and the app has not been tested beyond Expo Go on an iPhone.
+*WIP - currently, the color filters don't work well, and the app has not been tested beyond the Expo Go app on an iPhone.

 ## Set up
 ##1.
 Clone repo